Study Abroad Student Experiences

 No on both counts.
 By being at Brandeis you are already fulfilling our requirement to have an "international experience."
 If you speak another language at home, English can count as your foreign language.

 The Registrar should automatically give all international students credit for an international experience.
-If you do not see this credit on your Undergraduate Degree Audit, please write to Mangok Bol, IGS program administrator.
+If you do not see this credit on your Undergraduate Degree Audit, please write to Jazz Dottin, IGS Academic Administrator.

-Sometimes.
-In order for a summer study abroad program to count for the IGS international experience requirement, it must be at least eight weeks long and involve substantive academic work related to the culture and society one is exploring overseas.
+Rarely, and only in unusual circumstances, such as a planned semester-long program being cancelled.
+If you do need to use a summer program to fulfill the requirement, it must be at least eight weeks long and involve substantive academic work related to the culture and society one is exploring overseas.
 Programs need to focus on immersion into the culture and society, preferably including a homestay.
 We do not count programs that are solely for language study.
 Please meet with the IGS study abroad liaison to review the specifics of a given program.